bricksdont/sign-sockeye-baselines/README.md

 #### Link to manual download

 In the run script set the variable `local_download_data` to indicate where you downloaded the data.
-The path must be the folder which contains the sub-folders `srf` and `focusnews`, and optionally also `dev` and `test`.
+The path must be the folder which contains the sub-folders `srf` and `focusnews`.
 Each of these sub-folders in turn is expected to contain the sub-sub-folders `videos`, `subtitles`, `openpose` and `mediapipe`.

+Our separate dev and test data are always downloaded from a public URL, even if the variable `local_download_data` is set.
+If download folders already exist, downloads are not repeated.

 ## Basic setup